Shake Shack (NYSE:SHAK) PT Raised to $107.00 at Deutsche Bank Aktiengesellschaft

-Shake Shack (NYSE:SHAK) had its target price increased by stock analysts at Deutsche Bank Aktiengesellschaft from $70.00 to $107.00 in a report released on Thursday, The Fly reports.
-The brokerage currently has a “hold” rating on the stock.
-Deutsche Bank Aktiengesellschaft’s target price would indicate a potential downside of 5.99% from the stock’s previous close.
+Shake Shack (NYSE:SHAK) had its target price lifted by Deutsche Bank Aktiengesellschaft from $70.00 to $107.00 in a research note issued on Wednesday, Benzinga reports.
+The brokerage presently has a “hold” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price objective indicates a potential downside of 9.41% from the company’s current price.

-SHAK has been the subject of several other reports.
-MKM Partners raised their price target on Shake Shack from $65.00 to $85.00 in a research report on Wednesday, January 13th.
-The Goldman Sachs Group initiated coverage on Shake Shack in a research note on Tuesday, January 19th.
-They issued a “neutral” rating and a $107.00 price target on the stock.
-Barclays raised their price target on Shake Shack from $86.00 to $100.00 in a research note on Friday, February 26th.
-Piper Sandler lifted their target price on Shake Shack from $122.00 to $135.00 and gave the stock an “overweight” rating in a research report on Friday, February 26th.
-Finally, Morgan Stanley lifted their target price on Shake Shack from $87.00 to $95.00 and gave the stock an “equal weight” rating in a research report on Friday, February 26th.
-Two equities research analysts have rated the stock with a sell rating, eleven have issued a hold rating and five have issued a buy rating to the company.
-The company presently has an average rating of “Hold” and an average price target of $88.32.
+Several other analysts also recently weighed in on the company.
+JPMorgan Chase & Co. boosted their price objective on Shake Shack from $62.00 to $70.00 and gave the company an “underweight” rating in a research report on Monday, January 25th.
+Barclays upped their target price on Shake Shack from $86.00 to $100.00 in a report on Friday, February 26th.
+Truist Financial upped their target price on Shake Shack from $64.00 to $95.00 in a report on Thursday, January 14th.
+Loop Capital upped their target price on Shake Shack from $120.00 to $150.00 and gave the company a “buy” rating in a report on Friday, February 26th.
+Finally, Piper Sandler upped their target price on Shake Shack from $122.00 to $135.00 and gave the company an “overweight” rating in a report on Thursday, March 4th.
+Two investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and five have issued a buy rating to the company.
+The stock has an average rating of “Hold” and a consensus price target of $88.32.

 About Shake Shack